Research

 Working Papers

-• Perception of food fraud and preferences for authenticity test in the Chinese online food market.
-(Wang, E., Gao, Z., & Nian, Y.)
+• Perception of food fraud and preferences for authenticity test in the Chinese online food market. (with Erpeng Wang & Zhifeng Gao)

 Abstract: With the development of new technologies that can change food appearance and taste, food fraud has become an increasingly critical issue in the food market worldwide, especially in the online food market.
 In China, there has been an increasing number of food fraud events occurring over the past decades.
 Using survey data collected from 935 online beefsteak buyers in China, this study analyzes consumers’ preferences for food authenticity test information in online beefsteak shopping scenarios and explores consumer surplus changes when the authenticity test is offered.
 Our results show that Chinese consumers perceive high food fraud risk when they purchase beefsteak online.
 They tend to have stable preferences for authenticity test information, including the meat glue test, the DNA test, and the verification of Halal food, when purchasing beefsteak online.
 We also find that consumers with high consumption levels are more likely to use price as a quality cue to avoid food fraud.
 Consumers with low consumption levels may receive more consumer surplus from authenticity testing.
 This study provides important insight for policymakers and food companies when evaluating the benefits of offering food authenticity test information and designing pricing strategies with consumption stratification in the online food market.